 Women’s Forum and Dormant Accounts programme and coordinates a wide range of community education events.
 Stephanie is IRD Duhallow’s Communications Officer on the

 ILDN Communications Working Group and a regular contributor to the Discover Duhallow magazine.

 ECDL, Cert in Supervisory Management

-Derval joined IRD Duhallow in 1999 and is employed as a clerical officer.
-She is based in the Reception and Administration Office.
-She
+Derval Joined the staff of IRD Duhallow in 1999 on a part-time basis.
+She is employed as a clerical officer and is based in the Reception and Administration Office where she deals

 Bachelor of Business Studies & Marketing /Finance

 Julie joined IRD Duhallow in March 2015 and is part of the Finance department.
 Her primary responsibilities are in relation to the management of accounts for various

 programmes within the organisation.
 Her role includes undertaking revenue returns, banking reports, and preparation of supplier payments.
 She is also responsible for the Creditors payments function and Debtors accounts reconciliation’s within Duhallow Community Foods on a

 DiplomaInBusiness, Digital MarketingInstituteProfessional, Training & Development QQILevel6.